SanderSade/Sander.KeyVaultCache/readme.md

 ## Changelog
 * 1.0.0 Initial release
+* 1.1.0
+  * Using IKeyVaultClient in constructor to simplify unit testing by consumer projects
-* [Unreleased] 1.0.1 Minor code optimizations to simplify locking logic
+  * Minor code optimizations to simplify locking logic
+  * Clarify descriptions for both NuGet and readme.md